spellshape/cli/docs/docs/04-network/01-chain.md

 ## Available requests

-Six types of requests can be sent to the Ignite chain:
+Six types of requests can be sent to the Spellshape chain:

 - `AddGenesisAccount`
 - `AddVestingAccount`